elasticio/elasticio.github.io/content/_components/sftp/actions.md

 ## Download Files

 Finds a file by criteria in the provided directory and uploads (streams) to the attachment storage

+> **Plesae Note:** To gain a better understanding of the functionality provided by Download Files action, we recommend checking out our [example article](/components/sftp/usage-example#download-files).
+It provides a detailed walkthrough of how to use Download Files action effectively, which will assist you in working with it.

 ### Configuration Fields